joeandthejuice/career-framework/careerLadder/softwareEngineer/midSoftwareEngineer.md

 *   I write and speak with clarity and focus
 *   I listen to understand others and ask clarifying questions
 *   I proactively share relevant information on my project including difficult task-level trade-offs that impact the product to my manager and team (including product/business partners)
+*   I stay calm during difficult conversations and Im constructive and let the best argument win
+*   I try to remove personal interests from my decisions and stay objective

 🦉 Craft
 --------